-Epidermis: This forms the outermost layer and consists of cells, flattened tangentically and fitting closely along their radial walls with a well defined cuticle extending over it.
+Epidermis : This forms the outermost layer and consists of cells flattened tangentially and fitting closely along their radial walls with a well-defined cuticle extending over it.
 Here and there it bears some multicellular hairs and a few stomata, but no chloroplasts.
-The guard cells of the stomata, however, contain chloroplast.
-Epidermis serves mainly for restricting the rate of transpiration and for protecting the underlying tissues from mechanical injury and from disease-producing organisms.
+The guard cells of the stomata, however, contain chloroplasts.
+The epidermis serves mainly to restrict the rate of transpiration and to protect the underlying tissues from mechanical injury and from disease-producing organisms.

-Cortex: The region that lies next to the epidermis is the cortex.
+Cortex : The region that lies next to the epidermis is the cortex.
 The innermost layer of the cortex is the endodermis, known as the starch sheath.
-It consists of a single layer of cells which surrounds the stele and contain numerous starch grains.
+It consists of a single layer of cells which surrounds the stele and contains numerous starch grains.
 Frequently it is most easily distinguishable from the surrounding tissue by the presence of these starch grains.
-The part of the cortex situated between the epidermis and the endodermis is generally divided into two regions, an outer zone of collenchyma cells and an inner zone of parenchyma cells.
+The part of the cortex situated between the epidermis and the endodermis is generally divided into two regions: an outer zone of collenchyma cells and an inner zone of parenchyma cells.

-Collenchyma: On inner side of the epidermis there is usually a band of collenchyma.
+Collenchyma : On the inner side of the epidermis, there is usually a band of collenchyma.
 The cells of the collenchyma are modified parenchyma cells with cellulose walls thickened at the angles where three or more cells are in contact.
-The collenchyma resembles parenchyma in being alive and in having a moderate amount of protoplasm.
-The main function of collenchyma cells is to serve as strengthening material in succulent organs which do not develop much woody tissues.
-Sometimes chloroplast containing collenchyma cells of stems carryout photosynthesis.
+The collenchyma resembles parenchyma in being alive and having a moderate amount of protoplasm.
+The main function of collenchyma cells is to serve as strengthening material in succulent organs which do not develop much woody tissue.
+Sometimes, collenchyma cells in stems that contain chloroplasts carry out photosynthesis.

-Parenchyma: The parenchyma cells are generally regular in shape, have comparatively thin-walls, and are not greatly elongated in any direction.
+Parenchyma : The parenchyma cells are generally regular in shape, have comparatively thin walls, and are not greatly elongated in any direction.
 They are living cells and contain a moderate amount of protoplasm.
-Cells when exposed to light they often develop chloroplasts and are known as chlorenchyma.
+When exposed to light, these cells often develop chloroplasts and are known as chlorenchyma.
 These chlorenchyma cells perform photosynthesis.
-Parenchyma cells plays an important role in succulent stems and in young parts of the stems of woody plants before strong mechanical tissues have been developed.
+Parenchyma cells play an important role in succulent stems and in young parts of the stems of woody plants before strong mechanical tissues have been developed.
 The parenchyma cells serve for the slow conduction of water and food.
-The parenchyma also act a special storage tissue of plants.
+The parenchyma also acts as a special storage tissue of plants.

 Sclerenchyma: The sclerenchyma cells are found in the cortex of some stems.
-It may be of two types-short or irreguarly shaped cells, known as stone cells and sclerenchyma fibres.
+It may be of two types - short or irregularly shaped cells, known as stone cells and sclerenchyma fibres.
 Sclerenchyma fibres are long, thick-walled dead cells and serve as strengthening material.
-On the other hand stone cells give stiffness to the cortex.
+On the other hand, stone cells give stiffness to the cortex.

-Endodermis : The innermost layer of the cortex is the endoermis consisting of barrel-shaped, elongated, compact cells without intercellular spaces.
+Endodermis: The innermost layer of the cortex is the endodermis consisting of barrel-shaped, elongated, compact cells without intercellular spaces.
 As endodermal cells contain starch grains, so it may be termed as starch sheath.

 Stele: The zone inside the cortex is known as the stele.
-Stele is constituted with three regions i.e., the pericycle, the vascular bundle and the pith.
+Stele is constituted with three regions, i.e., the pericycle, the vascular bundle and the pith.